This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 My Aussie mix Millie routinely zips around the room late at night.
 And my Lhasa apso Ralphie joins in the fun.

-Then, as soon as it started, it ends.
+Then, as soon as it starts, it ends.
 The race cars ran out of gas.

 And they settle in calmly next to each other, curling up together.

 Zoomies are sudden bursts of energy.
 Your puppy runs around frantically as if he’s jolted into action.

 They usually seem to occur suddenly.
 And they end as quickly as they started.

 Your dog literally zooms around, then usually settles.